Victor Gomes

 vgomes@fas.harvard.edu

-am a PhD student in the Psychology Department at the University of Pennsylvania where I'm advised by John Trueswell and am a member of his lab.
+am currently a post-doctoral research fellow with the Snedeker Lab in Harvard Psychology.
+I completed my graduate studies in the Psychology Department at the University of Pennsylvania where I was advised by John Trueswell and was a member of his lab.

 Like most psycholinguists, I am interested in the relationship between language and thought.
 I approach this by studying how children learn logical terms.
 I currently focus on how children learn truth-functional negation by investigating what cues are available to them as they grow.
 I also work on words that convey a symmetrical entailment relationship between their constituents (if X is Y's cousin, then Y is X's cousin too, necessarily).
 Prior to Penn, I double majored in Psychology and Cognitive Science at Swarthmore College, where I worked with Allen Schneider and Daniel Grodner.